 A nice feature to these chairs is that you can retrofit a headrest to the back.

 The issue I had with these chairs was the seat height.
 Being a bit shorter, I needed a 16 inch or lower seat height.
 At 16.5 inches, it was just tall enough to bother my hip flexors when I was sitting in extended periods of time.

 The Embody has a seat height of 16 inches.
 Being a half inch lower makes all the difference in comfort for me.

 Embody vs Humanscale Freedom

 The Humanscale Freedom Chair, while amazing to look at, was also not comfortable for me.
-While the seat height is listed at 16 inches, I have a feeling the foam seat that I had did not compress enough for my feet to rest comfortably on the ground.
+While the seat height is listed at 16 inches, I have a feeling the gel seat that I had did not compress enough for my feet to rest comfortably on the ground.